frontierbio-tech/frontierbio-tech.github.io/studio/docs/intro.md

 ---
 sidebar_position: 1
 ---
-# Introduction to Studio.AI
+# Introduction to Studio

-Welcome to Studio.AI, a comprehensive platform designed to introduce students to the complete machine learning workflow for microscopy image analysis.
+Welcome to Studio, a comprehensive platform designed to introduce students to the complete machine learning workflow for microscopy image analysis.
 This platform guides you through the entire process from data preparation to model application.

 ## Platform Overview